How much does it cost to advertise and market a property in 2023?

 A free source of marketing is likely to be through your agent's client list or database of potential buyers.
 A good agent will regularly send out email updates or SMS's to this database alerting potential buyers of new properties on the market as well as recent properties sold.

 The agency will also have its own website where its real estate listings are advertised.
 Before deciding on an agent, be sure to ask them about their database and website, and how they work.
 Some agencies have better databases and websites than others.

 Also check how the agency uses social media like Facebook, Instagram and Twitter, as well as pay per click advertising on search engines.
 In addition, ask how the agency markets to offshore markets like China or Hong Kong and uses social media in other countries, including WeChat.

-One essential channel is online advertising through which you can reach a lot of people for a reasonable outlay.
-Those searching websites such Domain and realestate.com.au are actively looking to buy properties and as such, this route will give you the biggest bang for your buck.
-But both these sites only allow advertising by licensed real estate agents, but they also allow potential buyers to ask your real estate agent vital questions before they set out to view the property.
+While these sites only allow advertising by licensed real estate agents, they also allow potential buyers to ask your real estate agent vital questions before they set out to view the property.

 Print advertising is generally more expensive than online listings.
-A half page advert in Sydney’s Northshore Times, for example, will set you back around $1,520 a week, depending on what deal your agent has with the publication.
 These types of publications allow you to reach passive buyers – those not actively in the market.
-Indeed, research by Newscorp found that 84 per cent of readers like to read the property section of the local newspaper even when they are not looking for a property.
+Indeed, research by Newscorp found that around 80 per cent of readers like to read the property section of the local newspaper even when they are not looking for a property.